-Anything that damages the nerves to the bladder can result in neurogenic bladder.
+Anything that damages the nerves to the bladder can lead to neurogenic bladder.
 This includes spinal cord injury from trauma or birth defects of the spinal cord such as spina bifida.
-There are many of neurologic diseases that can lead to neurogenic bladder including multiple sclerosis, transverse myelitis, cerebral palsy, diabetes, peripheral neuropathy, head injury, vertebral disk herniation, and stroke.
+There are many neurologic diseases that can lead to neurogenic bladder including multiple sclerosis, transverse myelitis, cerebral palsy, diabetes, peripheral neuropathy, head injury, vertebral disk herniation, and stroke.

-A thorough discussion with the patients and a careful physical exam can reveal much about the cause of urinary symptoms.
+A thorough conversation between the patient and doctor, as well as a careful physical exam can reveal much about the cause of urinary symptoms.
 However, additional testing is often required.
 One of the most helpful tests in the evaluation of neurogenic bladder is called a urodynamic test.
 Urodynamic testing is also called a cystometrogram (CMG).
-In this test a very small catheter is passed into the bladder and another catheter is placed into the rectum.
-The bladder is filled and several measures of the bladder and sphincter function can be determined.
-These measures can include the cause of incontinence, the capacity of the bladder, and the pressures in the bladder during bladder contraction as well as during filling of the bladder.
-This test allows the urologist to tailor treatments to the individual patient, depending upon factors like the cause of incontinence and the capacity of the bladder.
-It also identifies patients with dangerous pressures within their bladder that might lead to progressive damage to the kidneys and kidney failure.
+In this test, catheter (a.k.a., tube) about the size of a piece of spaghetti is passed into the bladder and another catheter is placed into the rectum.
+Both of these catheters have pressure monitors in them.
+The bladder is filled and several measures of the bladder and sphincter function are done.
+These measures can include the cause of incontinence, the volume of fluid that the bladder can hold, and the pressures in the bladder while filling and while emptying.
+This test allows the urologist to tailor treatments to each person, depending upon factors like the cause of incontinence and the size and pressure of the bladder.
+It also identifies people with dangerous pressures within their bladder that might lead to kidney damage.

-Intermittent catheterization Because patients with neurogenic bladder frequently have difficulty emptying their bladder, many require a catheter to do so.
+Intermittent catheter: Intermittent catheterization is a mainstay of treatment.
+Because people with neurogenic bladder frequently have difficulty emptying their bladder, many require a catheter to do so.
 Intermittent catheterization specifically means inserting a catheter each time one needs to empty and then removing it after.
-It makes perfect sense that someone who has a paralyzed (flaccid) bladder would need help emptying his or her bladder.
+It makes perfect sense that someone who has a paralyzed or weak bladder would need help emptying their bladder.
 It is not so obvious why someone with a spastic bladder and urinary incontinence would need to catheterize to empty.
-In the latter case, we aim to reduce the number and intensity of bladder spasms and incontinence episodes using medicines or surgery (see below).
+In spastic bladder, we aim to reduce the number and intensity of bladder spasms and incontinence episodes using medicines or surgery (see below).
+With mild cases of neurogenic bladder, we can sometimes achieve a good balance between quieting down the unwanted bladder spasms while not weakening the normal contractions of the bladder that we rely on to urinate.
+These people can then urinate normally and not require intermittent catheterization.
+But, in cases of more severe neurogenic bladder, such as often occurs with spinal cord injury or spina bifida, when we calm down the unwanted bladder spasms we find that the neurogenic bladder often does not have any underlying normal contractions.
+So, in a sense, our goal with the severe spastic neurogenic bladder is to use medicines or surgery to convert it to something closer to a sleep/flaccid bladder.
 Although these treatments help with the leakage symptoms they can make it more difficult to empty.
-Therefore, these treatments are often combined with catheterization, allowing a patient to be dry and to empty on a more convenient schedule.
+Therefore, these treatments are often combined with catheterization, allowing people to be dry and to empty on a more convenient schedule.

-The advantages of intermittent (or “in and out” catheterization) over wearing a catheter 24 hours a day (a.k.a. indwelling catheter) are several.
-First, intermittent catheter allows a person to not have to wear a catheter all the time.
-Second, infection risk is lower with intermittent catheterization.
-Third, intermittent catheterization puts the bladder through its normal cycle of filling an emptying which promotes bladder health, whereas wearing a catheter all the time causes the bladder to shrivel up from disuse over time.
-Finally, bladder cancer, bladder stones and urethral erosion are all consequences of wearing a catheter all the time.
+The advantages of intermittent (a.k.a. “in and out”) catheterization over wearing a catheter 24 hours a day (a.k.a. indwelling catheter or Foley catheter) are several.
+First, intermittent catheterization allows a person to not have to wear a catheter attached to a bag all the time.
+Second, bladder infection risk is lower with intermittent catheterization.
+Third, intermittent catheterization puts the bladder through its normal cycle of filling and emptying which promotes bladder health, whereas wearing a catheter all the time causes the bladder to shrivel up from disuse over time.
+Finally, bladder cancer, bladder stones and scar tissue of the urethra or tearing of the urethra are all consequences of wearing a catheter all the time.

-Intermittent catheterization is done by the patient or his/her caregiver.
-It is not a sterile process.
-Some use a new catheter each time whereas others wash the catheters and re-use them for a week or more.
+Intermittent catheterization is done by the person with neurogenic bladder or their caregiver.
+It is not a sterile process; research has shown that using a “clean” intermittent catheterization (which is quicker and easier) is just as good as a sterile intermittent catheterization when it comes to minimizing the risk of bladder infections.
+Some people use a new catheter each time whereas others wash the catheters and re-use them for a week or more; again, research has shown no difference in infection rates.
 Catheters are covered by insurance.

 Botulinum toxin is a drug that is used to paralyze the bladder muscle.
-This drug has been used in many applications and recently has been used for overactive bladder and neurogenic bladders.
-The medicine is injected into the muscle of the bladder in a scope procedure done in clinic or the operating room.
-By calming the muscle down, botulinum toxin can decrease the amount of leakage from bladder spasms and decrease dangerous pressures in the bladder.
-Unfortunately, the medicine only lasts between 6-9 months and then must be injected again into the bladder.
+The medicine is injected into the muscle of the bladder using a scope in the clinic or the operating room.
+Just like anti-cholinergic or beta-3-agonist medicines, botulinum toxin can decrease the amount of leakage from bladder spasms and decrease dangerous pressures in the bladder; but botulinum toxin is stronger than the medicines and often works when the medicines have stopped working.
+Unfortunately, the medicine only lasts between 6-9 months and then must be reinjected.
 The bladder muscle can become completely paralyzed and unable to empty on its own.
-This is temporary and generally not a concern for people with neurogenic bladder in whom our goal is to completely paralyze the bladder and place them on intermittent catheterization (see above).
-Botulinum toxin can also be used to treat patients with overactive sphincters and is injected at the level of the sphincter to allow unobstructed passage of urine.
+In people with mild neurogenic bladder, we can give a low dose of botulinum toxin to control the spasms and the person can urinate normally.
+In more severe cases, we will use a higher dose and the goal is to paralyze the bladder and then empty using intermittent catheterization.
+Botulinum toxin can also be used to treat people with overactive sphincters and is injected at the level of the sphincter to relieve the blockage to normal urination.

 In some cases the bladder cannot be saved with augmentation surgery.
-Some bladders are so contracted (or shriveled up) that augmentation of their volume is not practical.
-Also other patients may have problems like fistula out of the bladder, tumors in the bladder or radiation damage that is so severe that the bladder is not suitable to be used for reconstruction.
-In these cases the bladder needs to be bypassed and patients need to undergo urinary diversion.
-There are many types of urinary diversion that range from creation of a new bladder out of a sphere of bowel to creation of a simple conduit to conduct urine from the kidneys to a bowel stoma at the skin.
+Some bladders are so small and scarred (or shriveled up) that bladder augmentation is not practical.
+Also, other people may have problems like fistula out of the bladder, tumors in the bladder or radiation damage that is so severe that the bladder is not suitable to be used for reconstruction.
+In these cases the bladder needs to be bypassed and people need to undergo urinary diversion.
+Finally, because bladder augmentation requires intermittent catheterization and a urinary diversion does not, some people who cannot do intermittent catheterization may opt for a urinary diversion.
+There are many types of urinary diversion that range from creation of a new bladder out of a sphere of bowel to creation of a simple conduit (or chute) to conduct urine from the kidneys to an intestinal stoma at the skin.